 How to Incorporate Healthy Snack Choices In a Busy Life

-Having a snack can be one of the biggest hindrances to achieving health goals no matter what you are trying to accomplish.
-Whether you are trying to “release” fat, increase muscle or just make better nutrition choices, snacks are what tend to derail even the most health-conscious person.
-The thing that most often causes problems with healthy snack choices is poor planning.
+Having snacks can be one of the biggest hindrances to achieving health goals no matter what you are trying to accomplish.
+Whether you are trying to lose fat, increase muscle or just make better nutrition choices, snacks are what tend to derail even the most health-conscious person.
+The thing that causes problems with healthy snack choices is poor planning.
 Let’s take a look at how to make better snack choices when you have a busy life.

 Skipping Meals Slows Metabolism and Saps Strength

 First and foremost.
 Don’t miss meals!
 I know it seems like a quick way to reduce calorie consumption, however, missing meals puts your body into a stress response.
-Your body thinks it is starving, so it slows your metabolism to conserve energy.
-Skipping once won’t do it but if you continue to skip meals, your body may turn to muscle as a fuel source which will considerably slow your metabolism, saps your strength and puts you at higher risk for injury.
+Your body thinks it is starving and slows your metabolism to conserve energy.
+Skipping a meal once won’t do it but if you continue to skip meals, your body may turn to muscle as a fuel source which will considerably slow your metabolism, sap your strength and put you at higher risk for injury.

 Skipping meals can also mean that you are reducing the ability to get the sufficient quantity of vitamins and minerals your body requires to keep you healthy and your mind sharp.
 We all need an appropriate amount of macronutrients to stay on top of our game and keep our hormones in balance.
 The rule of thumb for a macronutrient balanced diet to keep us from craving unhealthy alternatives is 40% Carbs (complex), 30% Fat (90% poly or unsaturated, 10% Saturated), and 30% Protein (clean sources).
 Sticking to high-quality food sources to get the macronutrients will usually mean that you will also be getting the appropriate micronutrients to stay healthy.
 Take a multivitamin, recommended by your health practitioner, if you are worried about getting enough vitamins and minerals in your diet.